actuallyroy/maps_cpp/README.md

-Sure, here is a README file for your C++ Map implementation:

----

 # Map Implementation in C++

 This project contains a template-based Map class in C++ which is implemented using two custom List objects to store keys and values.